 I’ve written extensively about some of the value resorts and deluxe resorts at Walt Disney World.
 But did you know that there’s also a moderate resort category?
 The moderate category is a great option for families who don’t want to spend the money on a deluxe resort, but want something a little more upscale than the value resorts.

 My favorite moderate resort at Walt Disney World is the Port Orleans Resort, which has two separate and distinct areas – Port Orleans French Quarter and Port Orleans Riverside.
-We first stayed at Port Orleans French Quarter years ago when my kids were babies, and I just returned to stay at Port Orleans Riverside during the recent Disney Social Media Moms Celebration.
+We first stayed at the French Quarter years ago when my kids were babies, and I just returned to stay at Riverside during the recent Disney Social Media Moms Celebration.

 The Difference Between Port Orleans Riverside and French Quarter

-Port Orleans Riverside is definitely larger, and has a more relaxed theme that will transport you to the bayou.
+Port Orleans Resort Riverside is definitely larger, and has a more relaxed theme that will transport you to the bayou.
 There are two sections – Alligator Bayou, which is more rustic, and Magnolia Bend, which has buildings that resemble large historic mansions.
 In addition to river view, pool view, and garden view rooms, you can also upgrade to a princess-themed royal guest room.
 These are so fun for those with princess lovers, but if you aren’t in the room much, it may not be worth the added expense.